clin045/cellsociety/doc/INHERITANCE_REVIEW_asq3_bzk2.md

 Part 2
 ===
 1. How is your area linked to/dependent on other areas of the project?
-    * The GUI must update the display of the cells based off of our CellManager, which updates the status of the cells based on the simulation that is being run.
+    * The GUI must update the display of the cells based off of our model.CellManager, which updates the status of the cells based on the simulation that is being run.
 It must also interact with the XML parser during initialization so that it can check if the XML code that the user has loaded is valid.
 2. Are these dependencies based on the other class's behavior or implementation?
     * These dependencies are based off of the other class's behavior.
-At the end of the day, for the GUI, no matter how the XML parser or CellManager is implemented, as long as it is functional, the GUI will also be able to functional.
+At the end of the day, for the GUI, no matter how the XML parser or model.CellManager is implemented, as long as it is functional, the GUI will also be able to functional.
 3. How can you minimize these dependencies?
     * The GUI is the link between the backend code and the user so these dependencies are necessary for it to serve its purpose.
 4. Go over one pair of super/sub classes in detail to see if there is room for improvement.
 Focus on what things they have in common (these go in the superclass) and what about them varies (these go in the subclass).